 Třebíč is one of the ecologically cleanest areas in the Czech Republic.
 This makes Třebíč a popular destination for biking, walking, and running, as well as an attractive nature getaway.

-Immerse yourself in Czech Republic with this selection of articles, recipes, and more
+Immerse yourself in the Czech Republic with this article

 Let writer Albert C. Doyle, our expert on Czech Republic travel, guide you in navigating Prague’s pristine streets—including where to find the best beer.